vuejs/docs/src/guide/introduction.md

 The Options API is centered around the concept of a "component instance" (`this` as seen in the example), which typically aligns better with a class-based mental model for users coming from OOP language backgrounds.
 It is also more beginner-friendly by abstracting away the reactivity details and enforcing code organization via option groups.

-The Composition API is centered around declaring reactive state variables directly in a function scope, and composing state from multiple functions together to handle complexity.
-It is more free-form, and requires understanding of how reactivity works in Vue to be used effectively.
+The Composition API is centered around declaring reactive state variables directly in a function scope and composing state from multiple functions together to handle complexity.
+It is more free-form and requires an understanding of how reactivity works in Vue to be used effectively.
 In return, its flexibility enables more powerful patterns for organizing and reusing logic.

 You can learn more about the comparison between the two styles and the potential benefits of Composition API in the [Composition API FAQ](/guide/extras/composition-api-faq).